Lakhankumawat/LearnCPP/S-Stack/Update readme.md

 # STACK :
 1. A linear-data structure that follows LIFO (Last In First Out) principle.
-2. It can be implemented using Array or Linked List.
+2. It can be implemented by using Array or Linked List.

 ## Static implementation of Stack :